meems1996/Datastore-Challenge/README.md

 selectData and filterData methods both return a list of custom object class.

 The way Order works is it uses ChainedComparator to be able to sort the queries by more than one field.

+The program uses two copies of composite keys.
+One Composite key is set up when a line is being fed into the datastore.
+The second composite key is made when we check if any csv file matches the first one.